-With the delta variant driving a new surge of cases, including a rising number of breakthrough cases for fully vaccinated people, attention has turned to the need for another COVID-19 vaccine dose.
+With the omicron variant driving yet another new surge of COVID-19 cases, including a rising number of breakthrough cases for fully vaccinated people, getting your third dose of the COVID-19 vaccine is more critical than ever.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 By October 2021, the FDA expanded the list of those eligible for an additional dose of any of the three COVID-19 vaccines.
-To better understand what data experts are seeing and why it points to a need for a third dose of the vaccine, we talked to digestive disease expert and Lerner Research Institute Chair, Thaddeus Stappenbeck, MD, PhD.
+To better understand the need for a third dose of the vaccine, we talked to digestive disease expert and Lerner Research Institute Chair, Thaddeus Stappenbeck, MD, PhD.

 Why do I need a third dose?